hlaaessam/Brain-Tumor-Detection/README.md

 <h1>Brain Tumor Detection</h1>
-<h3>ML project to classify benign from malignant tumors.
+<h3>ML project to distinguish benign from malignant tumors.
- SUCH AS KNN to detect whether a person has brain tumor or not using a labeled dataset of X-ray brain images of some patients.     </h3>
+ Using a tagged dataset of X-ray brain pictures from some patients, KNN and other algorithms were used to determine whether or not a person had a brain tumor.  </h3>
 </br>

 <h1>Machine Learning Models</h1>